 The bonds acquired by Singer’s group were among those left over.
 In 2012, U.S. District Judge Thomas Griesa in New York ordered Argentina to pay the holdouts.
 They’re now owed $1.5 billion in principal and interest.

 Q: Why is a US court telling a foreign government what to do?

 A: When a big business goes bust, it winds up in bankruptcy court.
 By contrast, sovereign countries have no dedicated international court to help them strike deals with creditors.
 So in agreements involving bond sales, language typically stipulates that any legal battle must occur in one of the two biggest financial capitals: New York or London.
 “That’s where the money is,” said Anna Gelpern, a professor of international law at Georgetown University and an expert on government debt.

 Q: Why does this matter?

 A: One worry is that forcing Argentina to pay the holdouts would set a dangerous precedent.
-The thinking is that it could encourage bondholders to play tough when governments try to restructure their debts.
-After the Supreme Court’s decision, the International Monetary Fund warned that it could have far-reaching repercussions.
+The thinking is that it could encourage bondholders to play tough when struggling countries try to restructure their debts.
+Last week, the International Monetary Fund warned that the Supreme Court’s decision could have far-reaching repercussions.
 “We are concerned about possible broader systemic implications,” the IMF said.